Every so often I come across a lens that just gets me totally hooked and obsessed with photography.

 I think this is why everyone loves their results with those Fujinon f1.4 lenses.
 They give you just the right amount of depth, without making things look strange.
 Having that slower aperture restricting you, literally makes you a better photographer because you don’t have to ever worry about making the mistake of having a depth of field that’s too shallow.

 Of course, having ultra-shallow depth is sometimes the lesser of two evils if you’re in a crazy environment and need to eliminate a busy background.
-A wedding photographer for instance should have some fast lenses for those times when they really needs to bring attention to the subject and only the subject.
+A wedding photographer for instance should have some fast lenses for those times when they need to bring attention to the subject and only the subject.

 Finding A Lenses Sweet Spot